A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

 An estimator $\Psi(\hat{\mathcal{P}}_n)$ for an estimand $\Psi(\mathcal{P})$ (for example, the ATE) has an IF, $\phi$, if it can be expressed as follows:

-where $Z_i$ is a sample from the true distribution $\mathcal{P}$, $\hat{\mathcal{P}}_n$ is the empirical distribution or, alternatively, a model of some part thereof (\textit{e.g.}, a predictive distribution parameterized by a NN), $o_p\left(1\right)$ is an error term that converges in probability to zero, and $\phi$ is a function with a mean of zero and finite variance \cite[pp.21]{Tsiatis2006}.
-This tells us that the difference between the true quantity and the estimated quantity can be represented as the sum of a bias term and some error term which converges in probability to zero.
-The IF itself is a function which models how much our estimate deviates from the true estimand, up to an error term.
-If an estimator can be written in terms of its IF, then by central limit theorem and Slutsky's theorem, we have that Eq.~\eqref{eq:if1} converges in distribution to a normal distribution with mean zero and variance equal to the variance of the IF.
-This is a key result that enables us to derive confidence intervals and perform inference.
+where $z_i$ is a sample from the true distribution $\mathcal{P}$, $\hat{\mathcal{P}}_n$ is the empirical distribution or, alternatively, a model of some part thereof (\textit{e.g.}, a predictive distribution parameterized by a NN, or a histogram estimate for a density function, etc.), $o_p\left(1\right)$ is an error term that converges in probability to zero, and $\phi$ is a function with a mean of zero and finite variance \cite[pp.21]{Tsiatis2006}.
+The $\sqrt{n}$ scales the difference such that when the difference converges in distribution we can also say that the difference converges at a parametric root-$n$ rate.

+Overall, Eq.~\ref{eq:if1} tells us that the difference between the true quantity and the estimated quantity can be represented as the sum of a bias term and some error term which converges in probability to zero.
+The IF itself is a function which models how much our estimate deviates from the true estimand, up to the error term.
+If an estimator can be written in terms of its IF, then by central limit theorem and Slutsky's theorem, the estimator converges in distribution to a normal distribution with mean zero and variance equal to the variance of the IF.
+This is a key result that enables us to derive confidence intervals and perform statistical inference.
-One of the original introductions of IFs concerned their use in robust statistics for evaluating how sensitive an estimator is to changes in the sample distribution \cite{Hampel1974}.
-However, our intended use is different to this, because we wish to use them to derive unbiased estimators without needing additional data, and to derive confidence intervals without needing to bootstrap.
-The next key result is related to the Riesz Representation Theorem \cite{Frechet1907, Riesz1909} (see supplementary), and enables us to express $\phi$ in Eq.~\eqref{eq:if1} as:

-Here, $\frac{d\Psi}{d\epsilon}$ is the pathwise functional derivative of the target estimand with respect to $\epsilon$ which parameterizes a linear perturbation of the true distribution (which is our observational distribution).
-The argument to $\Psi$ in the numerator of Eq.~\eqref{eq:deriv1} parameterizes a linear path towards the true distribution, which occurs when $\epsilon=0$.
-The analytic expression for Eq.~\eqref{eq:deriv1} is evaluated at distribution $\mathcal{P}$ when $\epsilon=0$, but we can alternatively evaluate it at the empirical distribution $\hat{\mathcal{P}}_n$ (when $\epsilon=1$).
-Doing so introduces a negative sign (because we are evaluating the pathwise derivative in the opposite direction) which is absorbed when we substitute it into Eq.~\eqref{eq:if1}, and allows us to estimate the true estimand in terms of empirical quantities.
-This yields:

-where now $Z_i$ is drawn from $\hat{\mathcal{P}}_n$.
-Eq.~\eqref{eq:vme} is a Von Mises Expansion (VME), which is the functional analogue of the Taylor expansion.
-In essence, we are representing our estimate $\Psi(\hat{\mathcal{P}}_n)$ as lying on a path to the true estimand, the direction of which is represented by the pathwise derivative of this estimand with respect to the amount of perturbation.